BartNetJS/portofolio/Blogs/README.md

 2) Produce `post.md` from `post_extracted.md`
 - Copy/paste and clean the content into `post.md`.
-- Remove Medium boilerplate (“Recommended from Medium”, profile blocks, etc.).
+- Remove Medium boilerplate ("Recommended from Medium", profile blocks, etc.).
 - Add your intro image line in `post.md` (placeholder is fine at this point).
+- Keep all substantive sections from the PDF (intro through conclusion); only drop platform cruft (profile blocks, recommendations, unrelated articles).
+- Use the page markers in `post_extracted.md` to confirm no sections were skipped.
+Everything before "Edit profile" / "Recommended from Medium" usually belongs in the final post.

 3) Extract embedded images from the PDF: